 What is the timeline for candidate selection?

-Applications are due February 23rd by 5pm ET.
-Selected candidates will be contacted for initial interviews by late February and final selections will be made by mid-March.
+Applications were due February 23.
+Selected candidates were contacted for initial interviews by late February and final selections were made by mid-March.
 Candidates may reach out regarding the status of their application at any time by emailing us at pnpi@pnpi.org.

 How can I stand out as a competitive applicant?